imengyu/vue3-context-menu/docs/en/guide/customize.md

 ## Custom style

 It is recommended that you use a custom theme, but you still can override the default menu style.
-All CSS style definitions are in [`/src/ContextMenu.scss`](https://github.com/imengyu/vue3-context-menu/blob/main/src/ContextMenu.scss).
+All CSS style definitions are in [`/ContextMenu.scss`](https://github.com/imengyu/vue3-context-menu/blob/main/library/ContextMenu.scss) source code.
 You can copy all the styles, modify them as needed, and store them in your file.
 Then overwrite the default style where you import:

 ```js
 import '@imengyu/vue3-context-menu/lib/vue3-context-menu.css'